 Filtered water, tea and coffee

 Freedom spends all day out in the bay which means more time with the whales.
-Generally, we would prefer smaller boats, but the smaller boats are less steady in rough weather which means more chance of sea sickness and harder to take photos.
+Generally, we would prefer smaller boats, but the smaller boats are less steady in rough weather which means more chance of seasickness and harder to take photos.
 Smaller boats also need more time to get out to the bay and back.
-Freedom is so spacious it does feel like a small crowd.
+Freedom is so spacious it feels like a small crowd.

-Whale Watching season starts late July and ends in early November.
-August and September are the best months with a lot of mothers and babies.
+Whale Watching season starts in late July and ends in early November.
+August and September are the best months for mothers and babies.

-If you are prone to sea-sickness the best thing to do is take two sea-sickness tablets such as kwells the night before and again in the morning before going on the boat.
-This way they are in your system.
-Once sick it is too late to take them!
+If you are prone to sea sickness the best thing to do is take two tablets such as kwells or ginger the night before and again in the morning before going on the boat.
+This way they are in your system because once you are sick it’s too late to take them.

 A good hat and plenty of sunscreen are necessary.
+Though it’s winter the sun still burns when out in the open ocean all day.
 With the excitement of the whales, it’s easy to forget!
-The crew on Freedom do offer sunscreen all throughout the day.
+The crew on Freedom offers sunscreen all throughout the day.

 In winter the Antarctic becomes too cold for the warm-blooded whales and food is scarce.